 Networking config Version 1¶

-This network configuration format lets users customise their instance’s networking interfaces by assigning subnet configuration, virtual device creation (bonds, bridges, VLANs) routes and DNS configuration.
+This network configuration format lets users customize their instance’s networking interfaces by assigning subnet configuration, virtual device creation (bonds, bridges, VLANs) routes and DNS configuration.

 For example, the following could be present in